Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Make sure all power tools are double installed or grounded.

 Electric Shock injuries range from minor to severe, depending on the intensity of the electric current.
-Many accidents due to Electric Shock happen at home, so it is essential to regularly check household appliances for signs of damage.
+Many accidents due to electric shock happen at home, so it is essential to check household appliances regularly for signs of damage.
 Also, people working closely with electrical systems should take particular care and follow safety regulations.

 If you see a person affected by an Electric Shock, avoid touching the injured person if they are still in contact with an electrical current.
 Avoid going near high-voltage wires until the power is turned off.
 Call the local emergency number if the current source is a high-voltage wire or lightning.